RicardoFariaSilva/aluraflix_api/README.md

 | Phoenix       |   1.5.9       |
 | Postgress     |   11.0        |

+## How to run?
+This project is dockerized.
+Install [Docker](https://docs.docker.com/) to be able to run.

+Run `docker compose up --build` to run docker compose and start app and postgres services.

+After that, run `docker exec -it aluraflix_api_web_1 bash` to enter in the machine.

+Run `mix ecto.setup` to have your development database.
+And `MIX_ENV=test mix ecto.setup` to setup your test database.

 ## Week 1
 - [x] Database
 - [x] POST request